UTAK Custom QC Brochures

 The Solution

-Brochures that contained multiple controls would be gray and a color bar across the top of the cover would identify each brochure when they were placed in display racks at conferences.
+I assigned key colors for each control type: yellow for urine, red for blood, blue for serum, etc. so sales reps could easily identify them.
+Brochures that contained multiple controls would be color-coded gray and a color bar across the top of each cover would help distinguish the brochures when they were nested in trade show display racks.

-The visual design would be simple.
-A large curve, inspired by the rounded letterforms in the UTAK logo, served as a unique visual element as well as a frame for the duotoned cover images.
+I kept the visual design simple to enhance the readability of the data instead of obscuring it with unnecessary decoration.
+A large curve — inspired by the rounded letterforms in the UTAK logo — served as a unique visual element and a frame for the distinctive duotone cover images, hinting at the control group’s purpose.

-I chose Nimbus Sans typeface for its wide range of weights (including a condensed) and legibility at small sizes — perfect for the control data.
-I paired Nimbus Sans with the distinctive Azo Sans typeface for headlines.
+For the body copy, I chose Nimbus Sans typeface for its wide range of weights (including a condensed) and legibility at small sizes — perfect for the control data.
+I paired this with the distinctive Azo Sans typeface for headlines.

 Justin is an incredibly talented designer, and we are a better company for his involvement.
 He provided recommendations for best practices and that expert opinion helped guide us.